 A comprehensive Reentry Coalition remains incredibly active in this community addressing the various criminogenic needs.
 Cindi Orley, Forensic Coordinator at Century Health, Inc. was designated the ReEntry Chairperson.
-In FY17, some time will be spent on revising/updating the ReEntry Plan.
+Fiscal Year 2017 was spent attempting to take surveys of the CCA Board and update the current ReEntry Plan so the community will be ready and able when new grant monies become available.
 Some major highlights impacting the criminal justice system are listed below: